Working poor: Education

 Higher levels of education generally leads to lower levels of poverty.
 However, higher education is not a guarantee of escaping poverty.
 5.0% of the working poor have some college experience, 3.2% have an associate degree, and 1.5% have a bachelor's degree or higher.
 Using the Supplemental Poverty Report and looking at everyone in poverty, not just those working, these percentages actually rise to 14.9% with a high school diploma, 9.7% with some college, and 6.2% with a bachelor's degree of higher.
 Blacks and Hispanics have higher rates of poverty than Whites and Asians at every education level.
-Student loan debt in the USA can also contribute to poverty due to capitalized interest if the borrower does not earn enough wages keep up with the loan payments.
+Student loan debt in the US can also contribute to poverty due to capitalized interest if the borrower does not earn enough wages keep up with the loan payments.

 Families

 Married and cohabiting partners are less likely to experience poverty than individuals and single parents.
-The percentage of married and cohabiting partners living in poverty in 2018 was 7.7% and 13.9% versus 21.9% for individuals.
+The percentage of married and cohabiting partners living in poverty in 2018 was 7.7% and 13.9% respectively versus 21.9% for individuals.
 Single mothers are more likely than single fathers to experience poverty, 25% and 15.1% respectively.